tureluren/refql/README.md

 ```

 ## Combining query components
 RefQL provides a number of helper functions to combine independent query components with each other.
-Note that the first component always needs to be a RqlTag or a SqlTag.
+Note that the first component always needs to be a RQLTag or a SQLTag.

 ```ts
 import {